-Any rental income or loss and net income or loss from a taxable disposal is fully excluded from the new rules if the property is:
+Any rental income or loss and net income or loss from a taxable disposal is fully excluded from the rules if the property is:

 - the main home

-- property subject to the mixed-use asset rules (for example, a holiday home rented out part-time and not used for at least 62 days in the income year, or 62 working days in the income year if it's usually only used on working days), or
+- subject to the mixed-use asset rules (for example, a holiday home rented out part-time and not used

+for at least 62 days in the income year, or 62 working days in the income year if it is usually only used

+on working days), or

 - certain employee accommodation.

-For these types of property, the existing rules apply with the rental income or loss shown at Box 23 and net income or net loss from a taxable disposal shown in Box 25B.
+For these types of property, any rental income or loss is shown at Box 24 and net income or net loss from a taxable disposal shown in Box 26B.

-Any rental net loss and net loss from a taxable disposal is partially excluded from the new rules if it is for:
+Any rental net loss and net loss from a taxable disposal is partially excluded from the rules if it is for: